Valu (film)

-Valu is a 2008 Indian comedy Marathi film directed by Umesh Vinayak Kulkarni.
+Valu (translation: Bull) is a 2008 Indian comedy Marathi film directed by Umesh Vinayak Kulkarni.
+Umesh Kulkarni is an alumnus of FTII, Pune.
 The film featured in various international film festivals as The Wild Bull.
 It also became the first Marathi film to be selected in Rotterdam International Film Festival 2008, the Netherlands.
+It was the only Indian film which was allotted four screenings during the festival.
+Valu was the first marathi film for which Mukta Arts took over the worldwide distribution rights.
+Shanta Gokhale from Mumbai Mirror wrote "Not in a long time (or never?) have we had a film like Valu that gives us a village that is neither idealised, sensationalised nor sentimentalised, but is simply itself, like something out of a Madgulkar story".

 Plot

 In the small village of Kusavde, there is a lonely misunderstood wild bull.
-The bull, "Valu", is actually a holy, consecrated bull which is the responsibility of the village.
+The bull, "Durkya", is actually a holy, consecrated bull which is the responsibility of the village.
 It is allowed to roam free and is the responsibility of the entire village.
-But lately, Valu becomes very aggressive and is blamed for every single act of chaos and destruction that happens in and around the village.
+But lately, Durkya becomes very aggressive and is blamed for every single act of chaos and destruction that happens in and around the village.
 Now, catching the bull becomes equivalent to establishing power in the village for the leaders and for those who are interested in the fringe benefits.

-The film intertwines various stories of the war between the two leaders; love stories that bloom in the midst of the adventure; an amateur filmmaker who struggles to shoot a documentary; the forest officer who leads this chaos like a sacred mission along with the religious priest; the tricksters and an insane woman who seems to understand the mind of Valu.
+The film intertwines various stories of the war between the two leaders; love stories that bloom in the midst of the adventure; an amateur filmmaker who struggles to shoot a documentary; the forest officer who leads this chaos like a sacred mission along with the religious priest; the tricksters and an insane woman who seems to understand the mind of Durkya.